-Once you click into the tool, it allows you to set up email alerts or automatically turn off a campaign based on the criteria you select.
+Once you click on the tool, it allows you to set up email alerts or automatically turn off a campaign based on the criteria you select.
 For example, you can create a rule that a campaign will be paused as soon as the ad frequency (the average number of times your ad was served to each person) is greater than 3, or when your average cost per result costs more than $1.

-The rules you create can be applied to a campaign, ad set or ad, or can span across all of your campaigns.
+The rules you create can be applied to a campaign, ad set, or ad, or can span across all of your campaigns.
 You can create rules based on the following conditions (adding ‘is greater than,’ ‘is smaller than,’ ‘is between,’ or ‘is not between’):

 - Cost Per Add to Cart (Facebook Pixel)

 - Cost Per Purchase (Facebook Pixel)

 - Cost Per Add Payment Info (Facebook Pixel)

 - Lifetime Spent

 According to Facebook, an ad account can create up to 100 rules (this includes both active and inactive rules).
 Your rules will be checked daily starting at 12:00 AM in your account’s time zone, and will run continuously until you turn them off.
 To edit your rules and turn them on or off, go to Power Editor, click on the dropdown next to the “Create Rules” button, and select “Manage Rules.”
 From there, you will also be able to track your rule activity.